arnab000007/Walmart-Sale-Forecasting/README.md

 ```
 ![Pearson Corelation Heatmap](https://user-images.githubusercontent.com/70307607/121477398-6b4f8780-c9e5-11eb-86ed-88c3b5d9e0ce.png)

-#### Lets plot Spearman Corelation
+#### Let's plot Spearman Correlation
 ![Spearman Corelation Heatmap](https://user-images.githubusercontent.com/70307607/121477549-9e921680-c9e5-11eb-8b7d-5920db04502f.png)

 ##### Observations

 1. There are very low correlations with the Sales number for most of the columns.

-I are keeping all columns except markdowns.
+I am keeping all columns except markdowns.
 We will create some extra columns for the date.
-You can find it in data Preprocessing section.
+You can find it in the data Preprocessing section.

-### Part-3: Data Pre-Processing & Feature Exraction
+### Part-3: Data Pre-Processing & Feature Extraction
-In this section we have done below steps -
+In this section, we have done the below steps -
-1. Droped all markdowns.
+1. Dropped  all markdowns.
 2. Extracted some property from the Date columns
 	- Year
 	- Month